 Deborah Drisdell, a non-executive and independent director of DHX Media, is currently President of Drisdell Consulting and is a veteran of over 25 years in the Canadian film and television industry.
 Previously, Ms. Drisdell held the positions of Director General, Accessibility & Digital Enterprises (from 2006 to 2015) and Director, Strategic Planning & Government Relations with the National Film Board of Canada (NFB) during which time she was responsible for advancing the NFB into the digital era of content distribution with its award winning NFB.ca platform and mobile expansion.
 Prior to her engagement with the NFB Ms. Drisdell was President of Drisdell Consulting, providing strategic advice to public and private sector clients in Canada and internationally.
 She has also held various other senior positions with media organizations, including Sextant Entertainment Group and Telefilm Canada.

-Eric Ellenbogen, a non-executive and independent director of DHX Media, is the Co-President of Classic Media, a business unit of NBCUniversal Studios.
-Mr. Ellenbogen has spent more than thirty years running entertainment companies, including senior roles as President of Broadway Video Entertainment (the independent production and distribution company founded by Lorne Michaels); President of Golden Books Family Entertainment; and.
-President and CEO of Marvel Enterprises (subsequently acquired by Disney).
-Mr. Ellenbogen co-founded Classic Media in 2000, and through a series of acquisitions and divestitures, ultimately became owned by DreamWorks Animation (DWA).
+Eric Ellenbogen, a non-executive director of DHX Media, was the Co-President of Classic Media, a business unit of NBCUniversal Studios.
+Mr. Ellenbogen has spent more than thirty years running entertainment companies, including senior roles as President of Broadway Video Entertainment (the independent production and distribution company founded by Lorne Michaels); President of Golden Books Family Entertainment; and President and CEO of Marvel Enterprises (subsequently acquired by Disney).
+Mr. Ellenbogen co-founded Classic Media in 2000, which through a series of acquisitions and divestitures, ultimately became owned by DreamWorks Animation (DWA).
 At DWA, Mr. Ellenbogen was appointed to the senior management team as Co-Head of DreamWorks Classics and DreamWorks International Television.
 During his tenure with DWA, Mr. Ellenbogen was significantly responsible for the company’s entry into the television business.
 Following DWA’s sale to NBCUniversal, Mr. Ellenbogen was asked to become Co-President of Classic Media, which was re-started as a business unit of NBCUniversal.
 Mr. Ellenbogen has served as a director of Golden Books and Marvel, then both public companies, as well as a member of the Board of Trustees of The Public Theater in New York City.
 He has held adjunct professorships at UCLA, Columbia University Business School and NYU’s Stern School of Business, where he taught courses in entertainment industry studies.
 He is a graduate of Harvard College and holds an MBA from UCLA.

 Alan Hibben, CPA, CA, CFA, ICD.D, a non-executive and independent director of DHX Media, is a corporate director and advisor.
 Since December 2014, he has been the principal of Shakerhill Partners Ltd., a consulting firm providing strategic and financial advice, specializing in mergers and acquisitions, private equity, financing, corporate strategy, valuation, governance, as well as expert witness services.
 Previously, Mr. Hibben was the Managing Director in the Mergers and Acquisitions Group at RBC Capital Markets from March 2011 to December 2014.
 Mr. Hibben has been a director of a number of Canadian public and private companies, both in financial services and as part of his responsibility for overseeing private equity and venture capital investments for Royal Bank of Canada.
 Mr. Hibben is currently Chair of Hudbay Minerals Inc. (a TSX and NYSE listed company), and a director of Extendicare Inc. (a TSX listed company) and Home Capital Group Inc. (a TSX listed company) and is also director of the Mount Sinai Hospital Foundation.